-Although Nicodemus had only seek for Christ in the night, in the secret, he rose up and took bold steps of faith to seek and care for His body in the day, in the public.
+Although Nicodemus had only sought for Christ in the night, in the secret, he now rose up and took bold steps of faith to seek and care for His body in the day, in the public.

 Beloved, like Joseph and Nicodemus, are you also a secret believer, admirer or lover of Christ without any good works of faith to show in your family, office, or school?